asosgaming/docker-teamspeak/README.md

 [![Stories in Ready](https://badge.waffle.io/asosgaming/teamspeak.png?label=ready&title=Ready)](http://waffle.io/asosgaming/teamspeak)
 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg?style=plastic)](https://raw.githubusercontent.com/asosgaming/teamspeak/develop/LICENSE)

-Docker container for the TeamSpeak 3 Server.
+## Instructions

 TeamSpeak 3 Homepage: https://www.teamspeak.com/teamspeak3.html

 * Installation Instructions

-*      More Information will be added later.
+  -  More Information will be added later.
-      As of right now this image is built to use custom variables.
+  -  As of right now this image is built to use custom variables.
-      These variables must be set in your docker.compose file.
+  -  These variables must be set in your docker.compose file.
-      If you do not use a docker-compose file this will not work for you This build was made to be used with MariaDB or MySQL only You may create a folder on your docker host at /storate/teamspeak and assign permissions to 4000:4000 (teamspeak:teamspeak)
+  -  If you do not use a docker-compose file this will not work for you
+  -  This build was made to be used with MariaDB or MySQL only
+  -  You may create a folder on your docker host at /storate/teamspeak and assign permissions to 4000:4000 (teamspeak:teamspeak)
-      Upload your backups and license keys to this directory on the docker host.
+  -  Upload your backups and license keys to this directory on the docker host.

-------------------------UPDATES---------------------------

-Instituting Changes to allow for Docker Image Tags in build environment.
-Completed Update of Teamspeak Server to latest version allowed for use with Sinusbot.
-Versioning added to match Sinusbot Versions.
-For best results make sure both versions are the same.

 ----------------------------------------------------------